NKID00/redstone-computer-utilities/README.md

 *Files of file RAMs are stored in the directory `rcutil/fileram/` (or `.minecraft/rcutil/fileram/` when playing single player mode).

-Note: File RAMs configurations only stores in memory and will be removed after server restart (or client restart when playing single player mode).
+Note: File RAMs configurations only stores in memory and file RAMs will be removed after a server restart (or a client restart when playing single player mode).

 ## Copyright